 Weather it be a coat of jam, or a liquid overhaul.
 You need to be careful and look pass the visual condition of the forklift and make sure its is mechanically sound.
 If need be get a mechanical inspection done, most small 1 x man subcontractors, are wiling to do this type of work, It might cost you a $100 or so, but it can save you thousands in the future.
 Also ask for the service records, if it is a ex rental unit, most Dealers are happy to show you this type of record.

-This is our top 5 tips for buying a forklift (new or used).
-Make sure you get the value you want.
+This is our top five tips for buying a used forklift.
+Make sure you get the value you want, it can make all the difference in your business.